twitter/typeahead.js/doc/bloodhound.md

 * `queryTokenizer` – A function with the signature `(query)` that transforms a query into an array of string tokens. **Required**.

+* `matchAnyQueryToken` - By default a search result must match ALL query-tokens.
+  Instead, this option returns results that match ANY query-tokens.
+Defaults to `false`.

 * `initialize` – If set to `false`, the Bloodhound instance will not be implicitly initialized by the constructor function.
 Defaults to `true`.